CT PERIPHERAL ANGIO

 FAQs

-Is a CT Peripheral Angiogram painful?
+Is CT Peripheral Angio painful?

 Is the contrast dye safe?